actionhero/actionhero/site/source/includes/docs/core/tasks.md

       maxEventLoopDelay: 5,
       // When we kill off a taskProcessor, should we disonnect that local redis connection?
       toDisconnectProcessors: true,
-      // What redis server should we connect to for tasks / delayed jobs?
-      redis: api.config.redis,
       // Customize Resque primitives, replace null with required replacement.
       resque_overrides: {
         queue: null,